roukell/google_book_search/README.md

       npm i

   ## Usage
-  To use this app directly, click on the Heroku link under [Description](#Description).
+  To use this app directly, click on the Heroku link: https://pure-sands-91326.herokuapp.com/

   1. Type in a book title in search field, and click search.
   2. Results will display below search field.